-These figures suggest that your employees want to be valued and that you as employers recognise their good work.
-An appraisal is an opportunity to give your employees honest and open feedback, and it is the best time to praise and recognise their hard work.
-Your best talent want to know how happy you are with their achievements, so this will spur them on to continue to work smarter and with even better results.
-They also value your input on what key areas they should be strengthening, and any training and development they may need to become even more productive.
+These figures suggest that your employees want to be valued and that you, as employers, recognise their good work.
+An appraisal is an opportunity to give your employees honest and open feedback, and it is the best time to praise and recognise their good work.
+Your best talent wants to know how happy you are with their achievements, so this will spur them on to continue to work smarter and with even better results.
+They also value your input on what key areas they should be strengthening and any training and development they may need to become even more productive.

 “Professional.
 Knowledgable.
 True experts and an extension of our team”

 “The team at Mad-HR are a pleasure to work with.
 Tracey works with such integrity and has become an essential member of our team as we accelerate our growth plans.”
 Read the full review

 It is important for overall productivity, as well as the organisation’s culture, that managers have good relationships with their team.
 An appraisal, using two-way dialogue with employees, helps to facilitate good relationships between manager and employee.
 One of the key enablers for achieving great employee engagement is to ensure that your employees have a voice; an appraisal can help provide a platform for discussions and empower employees to share their opinions.

 Issues, grievances and complaints can usually be nipped in the bud before they escalate if they can be raised in appraisals.
 It would be better still for regular 1-2-1s to be held with employees as part of an overall performance management programme, enabling such issues to be picked up and dealt with at the time, rather than being stored up for the annual appraisal.